 Juicy chunks of pork, flavoured with paprika in a mouthwatering creamy sauce, packed with onions, peppers and mushrooms, all come together in this yummy creamy paprika pork goulash.
 Serve over rice or pasta for a delicious family supper.

-During those six weeks we probably ate our way through the hotel dinner menu at least twice.
+During those six weeks, we probably ate our way through the entire hotel dinner menu at least twice.
 On the last night before I was due to return home, I was alone at the hotel, my colleague having left the previous day.
-When the waiter came up to take my order I couldn’t decide what I wanted to eat, there was nothing left on the menu that I really fancied.
-I told this to the waiter and his reply was ‘don’t worry – I’ll go and have a word with the chef‘.
+When the waiter came up to take my order I couldn't decide what I wanted to eat, there was nothing left on the menu that I fancied.
+I told this to the waiter and his reply was 'Don't worry - I'll go and have a word with the chef'.
 He came back and told me that the chef was going to cook me a special meal.

-Once I’d licked my plate clean (figuratively speaking) I went in search of the chef to thank him.
-His reply was ‘my pleasure – I also get tired of cooking the same things night after night‘.
+Once I'd licked my plate clean (figuratively speaking) I went in search of the chef to thank him.
+His reply was 'My pleasure - I also get tired of cooking the same things night after night'.

 This is my version of creamy paprika pork goulash (as far as I can remember it).
 I hope you enjoy it as much as I did!